Skip to content

 We recognize that replay attacks can lead to dire penalties.
 So, the real query is, how can we protect ourselves from replay attacks?

-The main way to stop replay attacks is to attach timestamps or order numbers to every sent message.
+The main way to stop these attacks is to attach timestamps or order numbers to every sent message.
 This will let the receiver discard some messages with a repeated timestamp or order number.

 Replay attacks can also be minimalized with the help of random-session session keys, which are time-specific & will change with time making it hard for an attacker to fool the receiver with an earlier message.